Defining a transaction attribute

 Options (AC, GL, SL, and ML)

-Select the applications in which you want to capture the transaction attribute.
-Select X (Yes) in the AC field to use the transaction attribute in Project Accounting transactions.
+Select the applications where to capture the transaction attribute.
+Select X - Yes in the AC field to use the transaction attribute in Project Accounting transactions.

 Note: You can capture the same transaction attribute in General Ledger, Strategic Ledger, and Multi Ledger transactions.